HIV/AIDS in Guatemala: Prevalence

 Guatemala's HIV-infected population lives primarily in urban areas along major transportation routes.
 According to Guatemala's 2007 National Epidemiological Center report, more than 77% of reported HIV/AIDS cases occurred in seven departments: Suchitepéquez, Guatemala, Izabal, Escuintla, Retalhuleu, San Marcos, and Quetzaltenango.
 Available data indicate that HIV has mainly affected urban and Ladino (mixed Amerindian-Spanish peoples) populations; however, preliminary data indicate that the indigenous population (primarily Mayans) potentially could be experiencing increasing HIV infections.
 The data are insufficient, however, to determine the extent of the epidemic within this population.

 Several risk factors contribute to Guatemala's epidemic, including migration and tourism.
 While in transit, migrants may participate in high-risk sexual behavior, increasing their chances of becoming infected with HIV and other sexually transmitted infections (STIs).
 The Garifuna population, which shares cultural and ethnic characteristics with the Caribbean countries, is more at risk than the general population.
 The effects of HIV/AIDS are exacerbated by high poverty levels and limited access to health care, particularly among rural populations.
 According to the MOH, no cases of infection have been reported among injecting drug users or through blood or blood products.

 The rate of HIV co-infection with tuberculosis (TB) is growing.
-The current rate of new TB infections is 34 per 100,000 people and a 2006 study cited by UNAIDS found that HIV prevalence among new TB patients in Quetzaltenango tripled from 4.2–12% between 1995 and 2002.
+The current rate of new TB infections is 34 per 100,000 people and a 2006 study cited by UNAIDS found that HIV prevalence among new TB patients in Quetzaltenango tripled from 4.2 to 12% between 1995 and 2002.
 TB is the most frequent opportunistic infection associated with HIV/AIDS in Guatemala.